Cocodog2014/thor/Thor_web.md

 For deeper topics—database schemas, Excel ingestion, frontend wiring—create separate Markdown files that can cite this overview instead of duplicating it.

+## Frontend Notes (Dec 2025)

+- Vite builds read `VITE_API_BASE_URL`.
+We now default all Market Session endpoints to that base URL, so Docker only needs this single env pointing at `http://localhost:8001/api` (or `http://web:8000/api` inside the compose network).
+- Dev `.env.dev` continues to use `http://localhost:8000/api`, so no extra overrides are needed for the new fallback logic.